Registration, Check-In and Start Times

 The After Party!

-- You will return to the church campus and enjoy a well-deserved after party!
+After your ride, return to the church campus and enjoy a well-deserved after party!
+There will be great food, live music, and secure bike parking.
+Friends and family are welcome!

 - We are serving a gourmet meal featuring: